Bellflower Criminal Defense Attorney

 There may be legally significant issues of proof that must be highlighted to show that a case cannot be successfully prosecuted against our client beyond a reasonable doubt.

-In other cases, the facts are not in question but there are critical contextual details which mitigate, meaning to make less serious, our client's alleged conduct.
+In other cases, the facts are not in question, but there are critical contextual details that mitigate, meaning to make less serious, our client's alleged conduct.

 You should not be judged based on a small period in your life but rather on your entire background, character, and witness statements.
 In many cases, there will be both issues of proof and significant mitigating factors.